MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/msp-files-office-2016.md

 [//]: # (NÃO REMOVA O INÍCIO DO CONTEÚDO)

-A tabela a seguir lista os arquivos .msp que foram atualizados **em fevereiro de 2021**.
+A tabela a seguir lista os arquivos .msp que foram atualizados em **março de 2021**.

 [//]: # (NÃO REMOVA O FINAL DO CONTEÚDO)